 Because negligence can take so many forms, the concept of wrongful death encompasses a vast range of actual causes of death.
 It can be helpful to group them into a few major categories.

-Negligent care — Everyone has a standing duty to make sure their daily activities and/or business practices don’t unreasonably, actively endanger anyone.
+- Negligent care — Everyone has a standing duty to make sure their daily activities and/or business practices don’t unreasonably, actively endanger anyone.
 There are some situations, however, in which people and businesses take on much greater, specific responsibilities for individuals’ wellbeing.
 Classic examples include doctors and healthcare organizations, assisted living facilities, and daycare centers for children, elders, and adults with disabilities.
 Caregivers and healthcare providers are not automatically liable for every death that happens on their watch (sometimes death truly can’t be prevented), but they are responsible for taking all reasonable measures to ensure the health and safety of those in their care.
 If you believe you have lost a loved one to medical malpractice or neglect in a care facility, there’s a good chance you have a viable wrongful death case.
+If you need legal assistance in such cases, consider contacting an Atlanta, GA brain injury law firm to explore your options

 This is a fairly representative list of common types of wrongful death, but not an exhaustive one.
-If your loved one’s death does not fit any of the scenarios above, but you still believe it was wrongful, you should absolutely discuss it with a lawyer.
+If your loved one’s death does not fit any of the scenarios above, but you still believe it was wrongful, you should absolutely discuss it with a wrongful death lawyer in Atlanta.

 Georgia Has a Defined Hierarchy for Who May Sue for Wrongful Death